 - Extra Virgin Olive Oil.
 For sauteeing.
 You could substitute a different oil if needed.

-- Parsnip.
+- Onion and Parsnip.
 You'll need a little over one cup, so the number of parsnips you need may vary depending on the size.
-They look like white carrots and are found in your grocery store's produce section.

-- Babybella or Crimini Mushrooms.
+- Babybella or Cremini Mushrooms.
 These mildly flavored mushrooms will take on so much flavor from the sauce and cooking process.

 Optional Add-Ins & Recipe Variations

-You can use individual baking dishes instead of a large one.
+- You can use individual baking dishes instead of one large baking dish.

 Cooking Tips and FAQ: